コンテンツにスキップ

 Kaneyo Restaurant

-Once you get off at the "Isemachi" bus stop on the Keikyu bus, go down toward the coast, turn right, and walk straight until you see this sign on your left.
+After getting off at the Keikyu Bus stop "Isemachi," head down towards the coast, turn right, and continue straight until you see this sign on your left.

 Kaneyo Restaurant

-As you pass through the entrance, where a building made from reused corrugated iron and wood from a former hunter's cabin that was once dismantled, tropical-style plants, surfboards, and accessories create a sense of unity, you'll find yourself inside a store with a woody atmosphere, where artwork can be seen and hidden everywhere. .
+Once you pass through the entrance, where the building is made from reused tin and wood from a once-demolished hunter's hut, and where tropical plants, surfboards and accessories create a sense of unity, you'll find yourself in a woody interior with art pieces peeking out everywhere.

 Kaneyo special plate

-This is the “Kaneyo Special Plate” from the lunchtime menu. ¥1,500 (excluding tax) You can enjoy a variety of flavors on one plate and it seems to have a good nutritional balance.
+This is the lunchtime menu's "Kaneyo Special Plate" for 1,500 yen (excluding tax).
+You can enjoy a variety of flavors on one plate and it seems to have a good nutritional balance.

 Kaneyo Restaurant